 The EMBARC definition will be used throughout the CLEAR trial and will be used to determine whether patients require antibiotics for exacerbations.
-However, in cases where a patient does not fulfil the EMBARC criteria and is still prescribed antibiotics then this will be a partially qualifying exacerbation.
+However, in cases where a patient fulfils part 3 with either part 1 or part 2 this will be a partially qualifying exacerbation.
 Those who fully meet the criteria will be classed as having a fully qualifying exacerbation.
+Those meeting only part 3 will be classed as having another form of exacerbation.
 Exacerbations fulfilling the modified Fuch's criteria will be calculated retrospectively and will be used only to compare against the EMBARC definition and will not determine antibiotic treatment in the CLEAR trial.